Operational clarity for daily work

 Evening Turndown Service

-The housekeeper arrives in the late afternoon and performs a small but important list of tasks: freshen the bathroom, change towels, make the bed, turn down the bedspread, ventilate the room, and sometimes leave a pleasant compliment—from chocolate to a scented candle.
-Many call this the "ritual of care."
+The housekeeper comes by in the late afternoon for a short but meaningful list: freshen the bathroom, change towels, make the bed, fold back the bedspread, air the room, and sometimes leave a small compliment, from a chocolate to a scented candle.
+Many call it the "ritual of care."

 Checkout Cleaning